-Dealing With The Insurance Company After A Semi-Truck Accident
+Dealing With the Insurance Company After an 18-Wheeler Accident

 We’ve seen too many people get shortchanged after an accident because they didn’t know what they were entitled to or because they didn’t have legal representation.
 Many people never contact a Houston truck accident law firm because they think they can’t afford an attorney.

-Johnson Garcia LLP is just such an 18 wheeler law office.
+Johnson Garcia LLP is just such an 18-wheeler law office.
 We work on a contingency basis, and there are no upfront costs — no consultation fee, no retainer fee.
 We’re confident that if we take on your case, we can win.
-Call us at (832) 400-6057 to set up your free consultation today.
+Call us at 832-844-6700 to set up your free consultation today.

 Common 18-Wheeler Accidents

 Many types of accidents are unique to 18-wheelers because of their size, weight, length, and blind spots, as well as their lack of maneuverability.
 The severity of injuries in a crash and the likelihood of fatalities depend on the type of 18-wheeler accident.
 Some of the most common semi-truck accidents include: